 WOODWORKING-2021: FURTHER EXPANDING THE POSSIBILITIES OF ENGINEERED WOOD

-"WOODWORKING-2016" will be held on 27.09 - 30.09.2016 in Minsk, Belarus.
+International Specialized Exhibition "WOODWORKING-2017" will be held on 24.10 - 27.10.2017 in Minsk, Belarus.
 It is one of the most prominent exhibitions for forestry, woodworking and furniture industries.
 Exposition of the event will display the latest achievements of the leading equipment manufactures and suppliers form Belarus and other countries.